Rebound in UK's FTSE halted by drop in BT and commodity stocks

 Miners, commodity and oil related stocks, which have a heavy

-weighting in the FTSE, combined to take more than 20 points off
+weighting in the FTSE, combined to take nearly 25 points off the

 Those sectors were impacted by a rise in the U.S. dollar,